rusic/documentation/getting-started/index.md

 ## Creating your first `Space`

-After logging in you'll be greeted to your `Spaces`, though since your new here you'll need to create one first.
+After logging in you'll be greeted to your `Spaces`, though since you're new here you'll need to create one first.
 To do so, click the **[+ New Space](http://rusic.com/spaces/new)** button.

 > You can think of a `Space` like a website.
 Once it's created, you'll be able to visit it at `username.rusic.com`. **Pro tip: You can create multiple spaces within your account and even use your own domain names!**